smile921/wunki.org/posts/2011-05-07-solid-freebsd-server-postgresql-90.md

 ---
 title: Solid FreeBSD Server: PostgreSQL 9.0
-description: Building further on a solid FreeBSD installation, this time I show you how to install PostgreSQL which you can connect remotely to.
+summary: Building further on a solid FreeBSD installation, this time I show you how to install PostgreSQL which you can connect remotely to.
+keywords: freebsd, server, postgresql, guide
 tags: freebsd, server, postgresql, guide
 ---